heatherlongail/Skyrim-DSilHand/Docs/DSilHand/Dialogues/Md/DSilHand_M20AngarvundesTreasure.md

 **Player**: We found the fragment.

 **Krev The Skinner** (*Neutral 50*): By Ysgramor!
 You did it.
-You found the fragment!
+We have another fragment!
 Fjol was right once again.
 Congratulations.
 You're doing very well brother.

 ``Data\Sound\Voice\DawnOfTheSilverHand.esp\MaleNord\DSilHand_M_DSilHand_M20KF__00013A72_1.xwm``